 Are you looking to set up or grow an advocacy group for a rare disease?
 Or are you looking to share your professional experience and skills to benefit others?
-We are recruiting mentees and mentors for our third peer mentoring scheme, due to kick-off in January 2018.
+We are recruiting mentees and mentors for our fourth peer mentoring programme, due to kick-off in January 2019.

 What is Findacure’s peer mentoring programme?

 Strong patient groups are crucial when it comes to rare diseases.
 Not only do they connect with and support isolated patients, but they can also be a driving force when it comes to research and campaigning for patients’ interests.
 Ensuring individuals who run patient groups – mostly patients or parents themselves – have the appropriate skills, knowledge and confidence to achieve their own goals is therefore of utmost importance.

 With this in mind, Findacure’s peer mentoring programme provides rare disease patient groups with a mentor for a year.
 The project aims to help patient groups build their capacity and streamline their work in order to improve patient support services or increase their involvement in research.
 It is a fantastic opportunity for rare disease advocates to access expertise specific to their individual group’s needs and for mentors to develop their management and leadership qualities.

 The first step to joining the programme is filling out an application form (links at the bottom of this page).
 This will help us match mentoring pairs based on their respective needs and skills.
 While we endeavour to include every patient group who applies, we cannot guarantee that we can find a suitable mentor, and vice versa.